-Living room flooring is a big investment, as it’ll most likely be one of the biggest, if not the biggest room in the house to furnish.
-It’s not a decision to take lightly.
-After all, you don’t want to run the risk of not being happy with the outcome, after making the investment.
+Any element of flooring is a big investment, as it’ll most likely be one of the largest, if not the largest room in the house to furnish.
+Therefore considering any living room flooring idea is not a decision to take lightly.
+You don’t want to run the risk of not being happy with the outcome, after making the investment.

 What is the best flooring for a living room?

 In terms of best type, there are a number of different qualities that might determine ‘the best’ for your home.
 If you live in a busy household with young children and pets for instance, carpet might not be the most practical option.
 Best in this case might be a wooden or tiled flooring option that is more susceptible for frequent cleaning to prevent germs.

 If you don’t have to take these factors into consideration a carpet might prove best, to add texture and warmth to the room.
 Also take into consideration the noise quality, in a flat for instance.
 Carpet or a vinyl flooring will prove quieter underfoot, a plus for both you and your neighbours.

 Is your space open-plan and therefore attached to your kitchen?
 In which case you may consider a flooring type such as tiles or concrete that acts as a continuation from the kitchen area.
 Take a look below to see how zoning the spaces can be easily achieved, if this is your desired look.

 ‘The living room is somewhere we like to switch off and carpet remains the most popular flooring.
 Its essential to opt for a hardwearing style that can withstand daily use and the odd spill or splash from sofa snacks.’

 ‘Hard flooring, such as engineered wood, is proving popular with broken and open-plan living increasing desire for similar flooring throughout each room of the home.
 Hard flooring options can be layered with rugs to increase the level of comfort underfoot.
 Don’t be afraid to layer rugs on carpet, it can help zone an area whilst adding to the plush feel.’